Top Financial Assistance Options for Private Schools

 - For children of color in grades 4-9, A Better Chance offers tailored guidance and support to help families access scholarships.

-- For other sources of tuition assistance, check with your state department of education to find scholarships specific to your area.
+- For other sources of tuition assistance from grades K-12, check with your state department of education to find scholarships specific to your school district.

-The National Association of Independent Schools found that 25% of students attending private school for the 2019-2020 school year received some type of financial aid, with $11,500 being the average grant amount of financial aid.
+The National Association of Independent Schools found that 28% of students attending private schools for the 2019-2020 school year received some form of financial aid, with an average grant amount of $11,500.
 Though you may qualify for financial aid based on your income, not all private schools will have enough funds to help every student.
-Check with the specific school to see if financial aid is offered, and make sure to note application deadlines.
+Check with the specific school to see if financial aid is available, and be sure to note the application deadlines.

 3. Tax-deferred savings plan

-How to pay for private school K-12 tuition can be simplified with a 529 plan.
-This is a type of tax-deferred education savings plan that you can use for qualified tuition expenses, even including college tuition.
+Paying for private school K-12 tuition can be simplified with a 529 plan.
+This is a type of tax-deferred education savings plan that you can use for qualified tuition expenses, including college tuition.
 In addition to federal tax exemption, some states also offer a full or partial tax credit when withdrawing funds from the plan.
-You can now also rollover unused funds into a tax-free 529 ABLE account—used to pay for disability expenses.
+You can now also rollover unused funds into a tax-free 529 ABLE account, used to pay for disability and special needs expenses.

 4. Coverdell education savings account